mewtlu/canddi-kommander/README.md

 ## Unit testing
 Unit tests can be invoked via the following command:
 `./scripts/phpulocal.sh <file|directory>`

 e.g. `./scripts/phpulocal.sh src/test/php/` for ALL tests

-They will also be ran on a `grunt php`
+They will also be ran on a `grunt default`